 Instructions

-- Prep the mushrooms: Clean, trim, and separate any clusters into individual mushrooms.
+- Prep the mushrooms: Clean, trim, and separate any clusters of 12 ounces oyster mushrooms into individual mushrooms.
 Tear any mushrooms that are 3 inches or bigger into smaller pieces.
-Pat them dry to remove any excess moisture.Meanwhile, set aside a large paper towel-lined plate.1 pound fresh oyster mushrooms
+Pat dry to remove any excess moisture.Meanwhile, set aside a large paper towel-lined plate.

-- Finish the mushrooms: Carefully wipe the pan clean, add the butter and rosemary sprigs to the pan, and set over medium-low heat.
-Once melted, add the mushrooms back into the pan and saute for 1 to 2 minutes until fully coated.
-Season again with salt and pepper.2 tablespoons unsalted butter, 2 sprigs fresh rosemary
+- Finish the mushrooms: Carefully wipe the pan clean, add 1 tablespoon unsalted butter and 1 sprig fresh rosemary to the pan, and set over medium-low heat.
+Once melted, add the mushrooms back into the pan and saute for 1 – 2 minutes until fully coated.
+Season again with salt and pepper.

 - Serve: Remove from the heat and transfer mushrooms to a serving plate.
-Serve immediately with a squeeze of lemon (if desired).1 Lemon
+Serve immediately with a squeeze of lemon (if desired).

 Video